essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 Far less complicated to write concurrent code in application in F#

 +++
-You never question if the value is present when needed except if the type tells you, it can happen <br /> 'null' is not the default for representing the abscence of value ...
+You never question if the value is present when needed except if the type tells you it can happen

++++
+'null' is not the default for representing the abscence of value anymore ...

 +++
 #### F# supports 'null' for compatibility reasons with .NET, however ...